kingandmcgaw/handbook/README.md

 Easyart developer handbook/manifesto (draft)
 ===========

-This is an outline of Easyart's London tech team's working methodologies, rather than a company-wide policy.
+This is a draft of Easyart's web team's working methodologies, rather than a company-wide policy.
 It's intended to be a living document, so please make changes via pull request.

 ####General principles
 * __Clarity over cleverness__.
 Your code is only good if someone else undertands it.